Rachel McAdams: 2006–2010: Career hiatus and return

 At this point in her career, McAdams was hailed as "the next Julia Roberts" and the new "Hollywood it girl".
 Vanity Fair invited McAdams, along with actresses Scarlett Johansson and Keira Knightley, to appear on its March 2006 cover, the annual Hollywood issue.
 Upon arrival on the photo set, McAdams discovered it was a nude session, declined and left.
 She later parted ways with her publicist at the time, who had not informed her in advance.
 Knightley later recounted, "Quite early on Rachel just said, 'No, I'm not into that.'
 She's a lovely girl, and I really respect her for doing that."
 When asked about the incident in 2008, McAdams had "no regrets".
 McAdams took a break from her film career from 2006 to 2007.
 "There were a lot of cooks in the kitchen, a lot of voices around me, and I wanted to step away so I could hear my own voice again", McAdams said in 2013.
 "Truthfully, I never really wanted to be a big movie star.
 I never even wanted to work outside of Canada, or outside of the theatre."
 During that period, McAdams turned down roles in the films The Devil Wears Prada (2006), Casino Royale (2006), Mission: Impossible III (2006), Iron Man (2008), and Get Smart (2008).
-In February 2006, she made a one-off stage appearance in The Vagina Monologues at St. Lawrence Centre for the Arts, Toronto to raise funds for V-Day.
+In February 2006, she made a one-off stage appearance in The Vagina Monologues at St. Lawrence Centre for the Arts in Toronto to raise funds for V-Day.
 That same year, McAdams received a Rising Star Award nomination from the British Academy of Film and Television Arts and hosted the Academy Awards for Technical Achievement.

 McAdams returned to her film career in 2008.
 She starred with Pierce Brosnan and Chris Cooper in the 1940s film noir Married Life where she played Kay Nesbitt, a young widow who wins the affections of Brosnan and Cooper's older characters.
 In preparation for the role, McAdams studied old films, particularly those of Kim Novak.
 She has said the film shoot re-energized and re-inspired her and made her eager to continue working more often again.
 Lisa Schwarzbaum of Entertainment Weekly found McAdams "a particularly delightful vision after her two-year intermission".
 Todd McCarthy of Variety criticized her break from the big screen but felt that, despite a performance of "tender feeling", "her natural vivaciousness and spontaneity are straitjacketed" by the film noir format.
 The film had a limited release and was a box-office failure.
 It grossed just over $2 million worldwide, failing to recoup its production budget of $12 million.